- Information for:

 In addition, Honors sections are available for each course.

-The actual number of students accepted on a given program are determined by each program’s director in consultation with the partners abroad and the Harbert College of Business Director of Global Programs.
+The actual number of students accepted will be determined by the program director in consultation with our partners abroad and the Harbert College of Business Assistant Dean of Global Programs.

 The program (and all Harbert College of Business programs) maintains a strict maximum ratio of students to faculty/staff at 20:1.
-The expected number of students on the Complete Business Minor Abroad program will be roughly 100.
-Please note that there are over 2000 declared business minors on campus.
+The expected number of students on the program will be roughly 100 -150 but note that the Business minor is one of the most popular minors on campus (and required by several programs) and spots are limited by staffing and lodging availability.

 You can go on this program any summer after your Freshman year, so rising Sophomores and above are accepted (30+ hours).